 I'm a postdoctoral researcher at the Max-Planck-Institute for Intelligent Systems.
 My research focus lies in the area of 3D computer vision and computer graphics, especially non-rigid shape analysis, human body shape modelling and dynamic clothing shape modelling.

-My current research focuses on representing the appearance of people in images and video sequences.
-I am particularly interested in 2D and 3D models that capture the variability in shape of articulated and deformable objects like the human body.
+My research focuses on representing the appearance of people and animals in images and video sequences.
+I am particularly interested in 2D and 3D models that capture the variability in shape of articulated and deformable objects like the human and animal body.
 Previous work focused on color image reproduction, multispectral color imaging, readability of colored text.